chlamcf/deep_learning_experiments/README.md

 - Add batch normalization, dropout, and data augmentation to the CNN, and benchmark against a small ResNet.
 - Extend both models to a harder dataset (Fashion-MNIST or CIFAR-10).

-## Acknowledgements
+## Notes

-Originally developed as coursework exercises exploring PyTorch fundamentals on the MNIST dataset, then refactored into a reusable, testable project structure.
+The content was originally written for coursework, then further developed into a reusable, testable project structure.